ashesh6810/RCESN_spatio_temporal/README.md

 They contain versions of the Echo State Network, The ANN, and the LSTM.
 It also contains a data set of the normalized Lorenz96 equations integrated upto 1M time steps.

-Alternatively you can use the lorenz solver which is provided as a .m file to integrate the system to as many time steps as you want
+Alternatively you can use the lorenz solver which is provided as a .m file to integrate the system to as many time steps as you want.
+This code has been developed by my friend, Adam Subel.

-For any questions, reproducibility issues or concerns about the initial conditons to choose, email me at akc6@rice.edu/ashesh6810@gmail.com
+For any questions, reproducibility issues or concerns about the initial conditons to choose, email me at akc6@rice.edu / ashesh6810@gmail.com

 I thank Pantelis, Peter Dueben and Jaideep Pathak for their generousity in sharing or open sourcing codes to perform honest comparisons in this paper.